-Andalucia is an autonomous community of Spain, consisting of 8 provinces, Malaga, Almeria, Seville, Cadiz, Cordoba, Granada, Huelva and Jaen.
+Andalucia is an autonomous community of Spain, consisting of eight provinces, Malaga, Almeria, Seville, Cadiz, Cordoba, Granada, Huelva and Jaen.

-Andalucia has a wide variety of attractions for all types of public and is famous for flamenco, horses, traditional music, gastronomy, history, friendly people, extensive nature and, perhaps most of all, for its fantastic climate.
+Andalucia has a wide variety of things to do for everyone and is famous for flamenco, horses, traditional music, gastronomy, history, friendly people, extensive nature and, perhaps most of all, for its fantastic climate.

-With airport transfer services you can visit any part of Andalusia.
-Our company organizes Andalucia tours in luxury taxis and buses for larger groups.
-Do not forget: We can also ensure a comfortable transfer to your holiday destination.
+With airport transfer services you can visit any part of Andalucia.
+Our company organises Andalucia tours in luxury taxis and buses for larger groups.
+Do not forget: we can also ensure a comfortable transfer to your holiday destination.

 THE PROVINCES OF Andalucia

 - Malaga: is all about the sun and beach for many people, it also has many interesting places to visit.
-With the largest airport of Andalucia, Malaga is the most visited province of Andalusia.
-This province has about 160 km of coastline.
-Inlands of the province you will find numerous protected nature parks, where you can still see foxes, eagles, vultures and mountain goats.
+With the largest airport of Andalucia, Malaga is its most visited province.
+While this province has about 160 km of coastline, inland you'll find numerous protected natural parks, where you can still see foxes, eagles, vultures and mountain goats.

-- Almeria: Famous for its beaches and only desert in Europe.
-In Almeria you will still find beaches where you can enjoy the sunny weather on your own or sharing with only a few more.
-Almeria is the driest province of Spain and is famous for its "Tabernas Desert" which was the stage for many western movies in the 60's and 70's.
+- Almeria: famous for its beaches and for having the only desert in Europe.
+In Almeria you will still find beaches where you can enjoy the sunny weather practically on your own.
+Almeria is the driest province of Spain and is famous for its "Tabernas Desert" which was the stage for many western movies in the 60s and 70s.
 A great natural reserve is the coastal area of "Cabo de Gata".

-- Seville: There are many reasons to visit Seville, you can enjoy trendy tapas, visit their flamenco shows, view it's impressive Gothic cathedral or visit the Alcazar in Seville City.
+- Seville: there are many reasons to visit Seville - you can enjoy typical tapas bars, visit their flamenco shows, view its impressive Gothic cathedral or visit the Alcazar in Seville City.
 Much of the landscape of the province is dominated by the mighty river of Guadalquivir, one of Spain's most important rivers.

-- Cordoba: Cordoba's landscape has a lot of variation - whether in the form of mountains, hills and white villages with Baroque churches and Moorish castles.
+- Cordoba: Cordoba's landscape has a lot of variation - whether in the form of mountains, hills and white villages or beautiful Baroque churches and Moorish castles.
 The most important point of interest of the province is without doubt the Mezquita, the present cathedral, located in the historic centre of Cordoba.

-- Granada: Stands out among the other Andalusian provinces particularly because of its ski resort, located in the mountains of "Sierra Nevada", where you can enjoy various winter sports available.
-The Alhambra and Generalife in Granada you should not miss while on holiday in Andalucia, Spain.
+- Granada: stands out most among the other Andalucian provinces perhaps because of its ski resort, located in the mountains of "Sierra Nevada", where you can enjoy various winter sports.
+In terms of historical sights, the Alhambra and Generalife in Granada should absolutely not be missed while on holiday in Andalucia.

-- Huelva: Doñana National Park of Andalucia, a nature reserve in the province of Huelva where flamingos can still be spotted in their natural habitat.
-Do not forget to visit Rocio, a small village with dirt tracks, part of municipality of Almonte, where you can visit the Virgin of Rocio.
-The pilgrimage of Rocio is the most famous in the region, attracting nearly a million people each year.
+- Huelva: Doñana National Park is a vast nature reserve in the province of Huelva where flamingos can still be spotted in their natural habitat.
+Do not forget to visit Rocio, a small village with dirt tracks in the municipality of Almonte, where you can visit the Virgin of Rocio, whose pilgrimage is the most famous in the region, attracting nearly a million people each year.

-- Jaen: Known for its olive oil production, with mile after mile of olive trees stretching away towards every horizon.
-Ubeda and Baeza hold the best preserved Renaissance architecture in Spain, both towns named Patrimony of the Humanity by UNESCO.
-In Jaen (Andalucia) there are 4 national parks in which there is one with a special area for the protection of birds.
+- Jaen: known for its olive oil production, with mile after mile of olive trees stretching away towards every horizon.
+Ubeda and Baeza hold the best preserved Renaissance architecture in Spain, with both towns being protected by UNESCO.
+In Jaen there are also four national parks packed with stunning landscapes and flora and fauna.